Devalah/CPP-XLIBS/README.md

 str s = buffer.ReadString(6);
 ```

-## 💉 Injector
-- {fake emoji} Forgot I added it, but if you wanna inject a dll using just it's path and including the target exe.
-You can, but I didn't really work on it for long so the errors might be weird.

 ## 📝 Note
 - No idea what I am doing, this is my first C++ project thingy because C# is just shit.
 Give me some slack